-What are the most beautiful Bavarian sights?
+What are the most beautiful things to do in Bavaria?
 Bavaria is one of the most diverse states in Germany and offers enough sights to spend at least 2 weeks here without boredom.
 If you’re planning a Germany road trip, Bavaria offers you many diverse options on your tour from turbulent big cities to tranquil villages to impressive mountains, breathtaking hikes and enchanting mountain lakes.
-What we think are the most beautiful Bavarian sights you will learn in the following sections.
+What we think are the most beautiful things to do in Bavaria you will learn in the following sections.

 TOP 5 most beautiful lakes in Bavaria